dlbbld/clean-chess/README.md

 * NON_DEAD_POSITION - the position is not a dead position
 * POSSIBLY_NON_DEAD_POSITION - the position is most likely a non-dead position, but it might also be a dead position in some rare cases

-The full method has also three return values:
+The full method also has three return values:
 * DEAD_POSITION - the position is a dead position
 * NON_DEAD_POSITION - the position is not a dead position
-* UNDETERMINED - the search was stopped due to limits in the code
+* UNDETERMINED - the limits in the code interrupted the search

+Performance: The comment from the Unwinnablity section for UNDETERMINED applies here.
+However, it checks both sides so that it can take double the time.

 ## Examples